-Richard Sandland, the Music Operations Manager at the RSC (and alumnus of the International Programmes) spoke to us about the World Shakespeare Festival, which ran for six months in 2012, and the contribution that live music adds to the experience for current-day playgoers.
+Richard Sandland, the Music Operations Manager at the RSC (and University of London alumnus) spoke to us about the World Shakespeare Festival, which ran for six months in 2012, and the contribution that live music adds to the experience for current-day playgoers.

 It was a whirlwind, with shows dropping in and out of the repertoire with alarming regularity – just keeping track of things proved difficult.
 And at one point I just simply ran out of keyboards, something that’s not happened before.
 Fantastic, though to feel a link with colleagues at the National and the Globe, and in other companies too, and to perceive a tidal wave of Shakespeare.

 What makes a really great theatre score?
 It’s a director who has the nerve to use music to its full potential.
 Many directors cut music (i.e. remove it from the show) if they think that it draws attention from the Stage.

 If there is a really musical director and a composer who’s on his wavelength, then that relationship generates special stuff – Greg Doran and Paul Englishby leap to mind.
 And, of course, the vital third element is an inspirational music director who can make the band want to play for them.